 Computer Science Technology (CSTE)

 CSTE 1330.
-Introduction To Computers.
+Introduction to Computers.
 3 Hours.

 This is a computer literacy course.
 Basic computing concepts are presented.
 Assignments provide a hands-on experience in using microcomputer applications.
 Multimedia and the Internet are introduced.
 May not be taken for credit toward a CS major or minor.
-This course may be taken as a classroom based course or as an Independent Study/Internet course.
+This course may be taken as a classroom based course or as an online course.

 CSTE 1331.
 Visual Computing.
 3 Hours.